Wall Street regulator unveils new hacking, data and market resiliency rules

-March 15 (Reuters) - The top U.S. markets regulator on Wednesday announced a package of proposed policies designed to help harden the financial system against hacking, data theft and systems failure.
+March 15 (Reuters) - The top U.S. markets regulator announced a package of proposed policies on Wednesday designed to harden the financial system against hacking, data theft and systems failure.

-At a public meeting, the Securities and Exchange Commission's five members were due to vote on three proposals, part of a continuing concern with modernizing regulations to match advancing technological threats.
+At the start of a public meeting, the Securities and Exchange Commission's (SEC) five members voted to propose updating rules on protecting consumer financial data and were due to vote on two other proposals governing cybsersecurity and the resiliency of market infrastructure, part of a continuing concern with modernizing regulations to match advancing technological threats.

+SEC Chairman Gary Gensler also opened the meeting with a nod to unfolding market turmoil, making veiled reference to the failure of Silicon Valley Bank and fears for the viability of Credit Suisse by restating his agency's pledge to support market resiliency.

-The three rule proposals govern how broker-dealers address hacking incidents and protect consumer data, and how stock exchanges and transaction clearing houses and others deemed critical to national economic security gird themselves from system failure and cyber-intrusion.
+The three rule proposals together govern how broker-dealers address hacking incidents and protect consumer data, and how stock exchanges, transaction clearing houses and others deemed critical to national economic security gird themselves against system failure and cyber-intrusion.

 Under the proposals, broker-dealers and money managers would be required to maintain programs to detect and respond to unauthorized data access and to notify affected customers within 30 days.